librg/old-librg/CODESTYLE.md

 ## General

-1. You required to use `cmake`
+1. You are required to use `cmake`
-2. File extensions: .h for header files, .cpp for cpp files, .hpp for inline header-only cpp code
+2. File extensions: .h for header files, .cpp for source files, .hpp for inline header-only cpp code
-3. Use only 4 spaces for identation (not tabs, setup your code editor properly)
+3. Use only 4 spaces for indentation (not tabs, setup your code editor properly)
-4. Newline should be present in the end of each file
+4. Newline should be presented in the end of each file
 5. Files should be saved only in utf-8 encoding
-6. Strings should not have trailing spaces
+6. Strings should not have any trailing spaces

 ## Naming convention